Average student loan debt for graduate school in 2022

 Fellowships are a type of financial aid that is awarded to outstanding students based on their academic achievements and future potential.
 These programs are highly competitive, but the perks are worth it, as you could get money to pay for all your graduate school expenses or get funding for a specific research project.

-Some schools also offer tuition waivers or some sort of monetary award for students who serve as teaching assistants.
+Some schools also offer tuition waivers or some monetary awards for students who serve as teaching assistants.
 However, this does involve some time commitment on your end, so that’s something to consider.

 If you’re employed, ask about tuition assistance

-Some companies offer their employees help with their college expenses either through a tuition reimbursement program or by paying back a portion of their loans after they finish school.
-To find out whether your employer offers these opportunities, simply contact your HR department.
+Some companies offer their employees help with their college expenses through a tuition reimbursement program or by paying back a portion of their loans after school.
+Contact your HR department to find out whether your employer offers these opportunities.

 The bottom line

-Going to grad school is expensive, but the rewards can be very well worth it.
-The most important thing is to research your options — both in terms of cost and financial aid — to ensure that you’re making the right choice for your wallet and your career.
+Going to grad school is expensive, but the rewards can be worth it.
+The most important thing is to research your options — both in terms of cost and financial aid — to ensure that you’re making the right choice for your wallet and career.